 Types of Porcelain Tiles

-Cleaning porcelain tiles is reasonably straightforward.
-However, there are a few pitfalls to avoid if you want your floors to shine.
-Before we start cleaning, let’s take a closer look at the different types of tiles:
+Cleaning porcelain tiles is reasonably straightforward, but there are a few pitfalls to avoid if you want your floors to shine.
+Before you grab the mop, you need to identify what surface you are working with.

 How to Clean Glazed Porcelain Tiles